 Optional Activities

 Listed in order of timing.

+As decided in the Q3 Full CAEECC Meeting, the Equity and Market Support WG will self-determine whether or not to address the following topics:

 Common Metrics Update, particularly any recommended to be removed from tracking that have not been used and/or may no longer be relevant or useful.
 Recommendations for metric removal, suspension, or modification should be included in the same Indicators Advice Letter due May 1, 2024.
 (D.23-06-055 section 5.2, PDF page 29)